On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of Continuous Potential: Acknowledgements

 \section{Acknowledgements}

-{The work was partially supported by the National Academy of \ Sciences of Ukraine (project 0123U103077) and by Agence Universitaire de la Francophonie.
-We also acknowledge the fruitful discussions with I.V.
-Kyryllin, S.V.
-Trofymenko, M.V.
-Bondarenko, I.V.
-Omelchenko. }
+{We thank God and His Blessed Mother for saving us and our Ukraine.
+The work was partially supported by the National Academy of \ Sciences of Ukraine (project 0123U103077), by Agence Universitaire de la Francophonie and by Wolfgang Pauli Institute.
+We also acknowledge the fruitful discussions with Kyryllin I.V., Trofymenko S.V., Bondarenko M.V., Omelchenko I.V. }